psychemedia/storytelling-notes/knight-york-fish-ring.md

 i.
 So MS. In Eg. and LL : He throws the spear up ashore.

-2. Lets it fly with a charge of the methods ot playing of championship.
+2. Lets it fly with a charge of the methods of playing of championship.
 Cr.

 to them to learn the tale of wherefore they lamented. " Fraech, son of ldach ", says the woman. " the favourite son " says the woman, " of the King of the Side of Erin ".
 With that Fraech hears the wailing. " Lift me out ", says he to his folk; " this is the weeping of my mother ", says he, " and of the women of Boinn. " Upon that he is lifted out and carried to them.
 The women come round him and carry him away into Cruachan.